motionbank/piecemaker2-app/README.md

 ## Installation and Usage

-Download [piecemaker2.dmg](http://pm2.motionbank.org/piecemaker2.dmg) and mount the .dmp file by clicking on it.
+Download [piecemaker2.dmg](http://pm2.motionbank.org/piecemaker2.dmg) and mount the .dmg file by clicking on it.

 __IMPORTANT: Drag and drop the Piecemaker2.app into the /Applications directory__.
 Be careful, that you really use ```/Applications``` and not ```/Users/xyz/Applications```.
 The latter won't work.